DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 ![Cover](./midashi109.jpg)

-Southern part of great continent.
+Southern part of the great continent.
-In Yurun Federation, there was mountain near its border and on top there was waterfall which was counted as sacred among spirits.
+In Yurun Federation, there was a mountain near its border, and on top there was a waterfall which was considered sacred among spirits.
-It was unexplored region known as [Iguazu Fall Great Waterfall].
+It was an unexplored region known as [Iguazu Fall Great Waterfall].

-It was a breeding grounds for mysterious spirits.
+It was the breeding grounds for mysterious spirits.
-Even though humans, who lost their territories, continued their attempts to invade, they withdrew each time when spirits counter attacked.
+Even though humans, who lost their territories, continued their attempts to invade, they had to withdraw every time spirits counterattacked.
-And on the cliff, where great waterfall could be overlooked...
+And on the cliff, from where the great waterfall could be seen...

 "Long time no see, Rikugen Kyouko.
 Aren't you quite early?"

 There was a lone beastman.
-This beastman fur was that of colour of blazing fire, and as he announced himself to the enemy he appeared on opposite side.
+This beastman's fur had colour that of blazing fire, and as he announced himself to the enemy he appeared on opposite side.
 Delighted, he spoke fluently in human language.

-"Not accompanied by your subordinates.
+"You're not accompanied by your subordinates.
 Looks like you were in a quite a haste rushing here."

 [...]

-Face to face with fully blue slime.
+Face to face with the fully blue slime.
-If one would try to compare, it was looking like a solidified and transparent blue, like [ocean], jelly in human shape.
+If one would try to describe her with analogies, she was transparent blue like the [ocean], solidified into a jelly in human shape.
 Spirits hero [Spirits Sovereign] Rikugen Kyouko...
-Deep blue and semi-transparent girl was glaring at cryptids hero without a single word.
+The deep blue and semi-transparent girl was glaring at the cryptids hero without a single word.

 "For Vanessa to drop out the first was quite unexpected.
-For such careful demon she made quite a blunder.
+For such a careful demon, she made quite a blunder.
 Don't you think so?"

 It was Fang King Rath=IE.
-The cryptids hero, who was regarded as coming from ancient beast lineage, didn't stop ridiculing manner of speech.
+The cryptids hero, who was regarded as coming from ancient beast lineage, didn't stop his ridiculing manner of speech.

 "Alfreyja was quite a disappointment."